 👩🏼🌾 Ingredients

-- Lentils (brown or green) add protein, iron, and fiber.
+- Green lentils (Puy, French, green) add protein, iron, and fiber.

 - Fresh lemon juice adds a tanginess that perfectly balances the hint of sweetness from the maple syrup and balsamic vinegar.